Shreeraj1746/api-endpoint-stats/README.md

 - Private key detection
 - Commit message formatting (commitizen)

 Additionally, all unit tests are automatically run in Docker before each push to ensure code quality.
+The hook ensures that:
+1. The database container is up and running
+2. The web service is built with the latest changes
+3. All tests pass with 100% coverage

 To run the checks in Docker:
 ```bash